What are the relevant government entities relating to immigration in your jurisdiction?

 Does your jurisdiction allow dual nationality?

 Yes.
-Although United States law does not mention dual nationality or require a person to choose one nationality or another, the U.S. Department of State references dual nationality.
+Although U.S. law does not mention dual nationality or require a person to choose one nationality or another, the DOS references dual nationality.
+U.S. Green Card holders should check the immigration rules in their home country prior to commencing with the U.S. naturalization process.
+While certain countries prohibit obtaining another nationality, others allow it for a specific timeframe.
 U.S. citizens may naturalize in a foreign state without risking his or her U.S. citizenship.
-However, individuals who acquire a foreign nationality after age 18 by applying for it may relinquish their U.S. nationality if they wish to do so.
-In order to relinquish U.S. nationality by naturalizing as a citizen of a foreign state, the person must apply for the foreign nationality voluntarily and with the intention to relinquish U.S. nationality.
-Intent may be shown by the person’s statements and conduct.
+However, individuals who acquire a foreign nationality after age 18 by applying for it may relinquish their U.S. nationality if they wish to do so, so long as they applied for foreign nationality voluntarily and with the intention to relinquish U.S. nationality.

 What are the most positive aspects of your immigration system compared to the rest of the world?